jakirkham/ilastik-centos_6_3-test-vm/Readme.md

 - Install [VirtualBox][]
 - Install [Packer][]
 - Install [vagrant][] (You might be able to install vagrant via a package manager like `apt-get`, but make sure you get at least v1.4)
+  * However, until vagrant 1.7 there is a persistent bug where it is unable to shutdown properly and guest additions will not work after the initial provisioning.
+    It is recommended that you use v1.7.
+If this is not possible, you *can* use a lower version, but proceed with caution.
+Shutdown may require force.
 - Install a VNC Client (if you don't have one already)
   * Recommended: Real VNC [VNC Viewer](http://www.realvnc.com/download/viewer)
   * On Mac, a program called "Chicken of the VNC" is not recommended (it seems to drop some key strokes)